x-govuk/govuk-design-history-template/app/posts/2020-01-01-divide-a-design-history-into-different-sections.md

 Next, create a page that lists these related posts.
 You can do that by creating an index page.

-1. Within the `posts` folder, create a markdown file for each section.
-For example, for the folder `app/posts/support-interface/`, add the file `app/posts/support-interface.md`.
+1. In the `posts` folder, create a markdown `.md` file for each section.
+For the folder `app/posts/support-interface/`, add the file `app/posts/support-interface.md`.

 2. At the top of the markdown file for the section, add this front matter data: